kestra-io/docs/docs/administrator-guide/servers/README.md

 No special options for this server.

-## Kestra standalone, all servers in one process
+## Kestra standalone, all server components in one process

 `./kestra server standalone`

-This server is a special server, since it will contain all the servers in one JVM.
+This server is a special server, since it will contain all the server components in one JVM.
-But this works well for development or medium-sized environments.
+This works well for development or small-sized environments.

 **Options:**

 * `-f` or `--flow-path`: the path to a directory with YAML flow files.
 These files will be loaded to the repository at startup.
 * `--worker-thread`: the number of worker threads.
 By default, the embedded worker will start 3 threads or a single thread per CPU core when more than 3 CPU cores are available.

-## Kestra local, development servers and no dependencies
+## Kestra local, development server with no dependencies

 `./kestra server local`